-(Added 11-14-16) - Electric Power Generation: The process of generating electric power from other sources of primary energy such as electromechanical generators, heat engines fueled by chemical combustion, kinetic energy such as flowing water and wind, and other energy sources such as solar photovoltaic and geothermal power.
+(Added 11-14-16) - Electric Power Generation: The process of generating electric power from other sources of primary energy such as electromechanical generators, chemical combustion, and Renewable Energy.

-(Added 11-14-16) - Electric Vehicle Charging Station: A physical device that connects an electric vehicle to a source of electricity to transfer electric energy to a battery or other energy storage device in an electric or hybrid vehicle.
+(Added 11-14-16 and amended 11-16-20) - Electric Vehicle Charging Station: A physical device that connects an electric vehicle to a source of electricity to transfer electric energy to a battery or other energy storage device in an electric or hybrid vehicle.